 4) Search for Michigan State University.
 From the results list put a check in the box by Michigan State University - MSU Access.
 Click Save.

-5) When you do a search on Google Scholar and MSU Access link will appear to the right of the articles we have full text access to.
-Clicking this link will take you to a page where you can download the PDF or browse for the specific article.
+5) When you do a search on Google Scholar a MSU Access link will appear to the right of the articles that the full text is available for.
+Clicking this link will take you to a page where you can download the PDF.
+You may be prompted to log in with your Net ID and password.